-Sensitive Nose – Scent Conflict in Germanische Heilkunde.
+Sensitive Nose – Scent Conflict – Germanische Heilkunde

-Every so-called disease, i.e., Special Program of Nature (SBS), is triggered by a DHS (Dirk Hamer Syndrome). i.e., a particular, Biological Conflict Shock, which in the same second of the DHS causes a Hamer Focus at the exact second that it is triggered, and this Hamer Focus can be detected in the brain-computed tomogram, in the brain relay responsible for the organ and causes corresponding changes, tumors or paralysis, or functional changes, etc. in the organ.
+Every so-called disease, i.e., Special Program of Nature (SBS), is triggered by a DHS (Dirk Hamer Syndrome). i.e., a particular, Biological Conflict Shock.
+The DHS causes a Hamer Focus at the exact second that it is triggered, and this Hamer Focus can be detected in the brain-computed tomogram, in the brain relay responsible for the organ and causes corresponding changes, tumours or paralysis, or functional changes, etc. in the organ.
 In GHK this is known as The First Biological Law or The Iron Rule of Cancer (IRC).

-The DHS is the linchpin of the entire Germanische Heilkunde®.
-Therefore, it is essential that we realize again that in the second of the DHS, which unexpectedly hits the human being “on the wrong foot,” not only a shock experience as such happens but a conflict experience shock happens which has a particular content!
+The DHS is the linchpin of the entire scope of Germanische Heilkunde®.
+Therefore, it is essential that we realise that at the moment of the DHS, which unexpectedly hits the human being “on the wrong foot,” or off-guard, is not only a distressing shock experience, but a conflict experience shock which has a particular content!

 The nose, as our olfactory organ, is one of the most sensitive organs.

-It combines the functions of the respiratory tract.
-That is, it filters, warms, cleans, and moisturizes, protecting the deeper airways.
+It combines the functions of the respiratory tract, meaning it filters, warms, cleans, moisturises, and protects the deeper airways.
 Passages and holes connect the nose with four sinuses, which are paired and symmetrical: Frontal, Maxillary, Ethmoid, and Sphenoid.
-The nose extends to the ethmoid bone labyrinth, the so-called I. Cranial nerve (olfactory), whose olfactory or nerve filaments are distributed over the middle and upper part of the nasal mucosa.
+The nose extends to the ethmoid bone labyrinth, the so-called I. Cranial nerve (olfactory), filaments are distributed over the middle and upper part of the nasal mucosa.
 They flow directly into the olfactory cusp of the basal cerebral cortex (outer germ layer).

 The nasal mucosal ulcer, for example, always has something to do with the inside of the nose.
-In terms of conflict, and corresponds to a so-called scent conflict.
+In terms of conflict it corresponds to a so-called scent conflict.

 Example: American researchers injected a formaldehyde solution into the nose of rats, the most sensitive organ in a rat.
-This solution is used for disinfection, and the animals usually give it a wide berth, however in this experiment researchers injected a thousandfold concentration into their nose several times a day for one year!
-Some of the poor animals, tortured in this way in the most terrible way, suffered from DHS during this procedure and developed a so-called cancer of the nasal mucosa.
-Conclusion: Formaldehyde is carcinogenic – thus makes cancer.
+This solution is used for disinfection, and most animals usually give it a wide berth, however in this experiment researchers injected a thousandfold concentration into their noses several times a day for one year!
+Some of the poor, tortured animals suffered from DHS during this procedure and developed a so-called cancer of the nasal mucosa.
+Conclusion: Formaldehyde is carcinogenic – thus makes cancer!

-There is an extremely high probability that every human being would also have suffered a nasal ulcer with the same experimental arrangement with any concentrated scent agent with the utmost probability.
+There is an extremely high probability that every human being would also have suffered a nasal ulcer with the same experimental arrangement using any concentrated scent solution.
 The healing of these ulcers was then proclaimed as a carcinoma by conventional medicine!
-However, it must be remembered that animals have a psyche like we humans likewise.
-But this also means that animal experiments are nonsensical and a crime because the results cannot be transferred to humans anyway.
+However, it must be remembered that animals have a psyche like humans which means that animal experiments are nonsensical and a crime because the results cannot be transferred to humans.

-The Hamer Focus is located here in the cerebral cortex, deep basally.
+The Hamer Focus for this organ is located in the cerebral cortex, deep basally.

 The so-called scent conflicts are one of the most common conflicts or recurrences that we suffer in the course of our lives.
-However, each conflict recurrence does not come insidiously, but only with renewed DHS.
+However, each conflict recurrence does not come insidiously, but only with a new DHS.
 We also call it “track.”

 Tracks are additional aspects of conflicts or additional perceptions at the moment of the DHS.
 If the patient later comes to such a track, then a recurrence of the overall conflict may result.
 Of course, the relapse DHS that puts us back on the conflict track requires nowhere near the emotional strength it did the first time.
 You could also call it a “powerful reminder.”
-So, the tracks, often there are even several of them, are nothing bad, no permanent mishaps of nature.
-But generally in the wild, e.g., for the animal, downright vital memory refreshers: “Be careful, with something like that a DHS had happened at that time, be careful not to get caught on the wrong foot again.”
+Often there are even several tracks, and they are not bad, nor permanent mishaps of nature.
+Generally for an animal in the wild it is a vital memory refresher: “Be careful, last time that happened we got caught off guard and experienced a DHS, be careful not to fall in the same trap.”

 We also call such tracks allergies.

 In Germanische Heilkunde®, we have learned to appreciate the tracks or allergies even more since we know the 5th Biological Law of Nature.
-Because also these tracks, which sometimes disturb, annoy or even hinder us, and which we therefore ignorantly believed to have to “treat” them.
+These tracks, which can sometimes disturb, annoy or even hinder us, and we therefore ignorantly believed we have to “treat” them.
 In the conventional medicine we treat or fight these tracks or allergies whereas in GHK they are, in principle, sensible biological warning signals.

 For example, hay fever is an inflammation of the nasal mucosa, triggered allergically (by track).
-For example, hay fever was the most common allergy in the past, which is no longer.
-In earlier times, the first love between 2 young people often took place in the hay.
+Hay fever was the most common allergy in the past, however this is no longer the case.
+In earlier times, the first love between two young people often took place in the hay.
 When this encounter was disturbed or inharmonious, a DHS often occurred.
-The partner with whom the DHS has struck later involuntarily remembers – without knowing about the connections – this catastrophe in the hay, when he takes up the hay smell, i.e., the hay allergens (but also photoristically, e.g., on TV) again.
-The healing phase comes then to a swelling of the sinuses, the so-called hay fever.
-It had “stunk” the patient, the situation connected with the hay.
+The partner who had the DHS later involuntarily remembers, without making the connections, the catastrophe in the hay as soon as he smells hay again (the allergens and also photoristically, e.g., on TV).
+The healing phase has swelling of the sinuses, the so-called hay fever.
+The situation connected with the hay had “stunk” to the patient.

-Thus, while the cerebrum-controlled organs make cell reduction in the conflict-active phase, the old-brain-controlled organs make cell proliferation in the conflict-active phase.
-This includes the adenoid tissue of the posterior pharynx, located in the brainstem (inner germ layer)
+While the cerebrum-controlled organs make cell reduction in the conflict-active phase, the old-brain-controlled organs make cell proliferation in the conflict-active phase.
+This includes the adenoid tissue of the posterior pharynx, located in the brainstem (inner germ layer).

-- Here, in the ca-phase, a cauliflower-like growing adeno-Ca of secretory quality develops, i.e., so-called “polyps” of the nasopharynx, still originating from the remnants of the old intestinal mucosa.
+In the ca-phase, a cauliflower-like growing adeno-Ca develops with secretory qualities, i.e., so-called “polyps” of the nasopharynx, originating from the remnants of the old intestinal mucosa.
 The conflict includes (left side): “not getting rid of a morsel” or (right side): “not getting hold of a morsel.”
 They usually arise as pedunculated, sulcid growths in the upper pharynx and grow down to the nose.

 Sense of smell